apache/pdfbox-docs/content/siteupdate.md

 The project provides a simple way to build the website sources locally using the build tool [Maven](https://maven.apache.org/).

-The Maven build automatically downloads the tool binaries such as `node` and `yarn` for you.
+The Maven build automatically downloads the tool binaries such as `node` and `npm` for you.
 You do not need to install those tools on your host then.
 The binaries are added to the local project sources only and generate the website content.

-As the Maven build uses pinned versions of `node` and `yarn` that are tested to build the website you most likely avoid build errors due to incompatible versions of `Node.js` tooling installed on your machine.
+As the Maven build uses pinned versions of `node` and `npm` that are tested to build the website you most likely avoid build errors due to incompatible versions of `node.js` tooling installed on your machine.

 ### Preparing Maven